 The reality of day-to-day life in a company requires employees to execute corporate documents on behalf of their employers.
-The is especially true for employees in an administrative, managerial and/or financial capacity.
-While employees are integral to a company’s success, they don’t fall within the recognised category of ‘corporate officers’ – that is, they are neither company directors nor secretaries.
+The is especially true for employees in an administrative, managerial or financial capacity.
+While employees are integral to a company’s success, they don’t fall within the recognised category of ‘corporate officers’ – that is, they are not company directors or secretaries.

 Corporate officers have the legal right and capacity to bind the company to any transaction or dealing.
 So, the question arises – what is the status of dealings and transactions entered into by an employee on behalf of the company?
-More importantly, can a company escape liability under a dealing that a corporate officer did not expressly agree or enter into (spoiler alert: the answer is almost always no).
-The law recognises three distinct kinds of authority that an employee may have – actual authority, implied or apparent authority and ostensible authority.
-We step through these below.
+More importantly, can a company escape liability under a dealing that a corporate officer did not expressly enter into?
+This article explores the different authories that may bind companies to the actions of their employees.

 An employee will have the express authority to bind a company where the company has via its corporate officers undertaken steps to ensure that the employee has the authority to, for example, contract on the company’s behalf.
 This authority can be expressed by: